MCADSV Public Policy Staff

-Sarah Rossi, Public Policy & Legal Director
+Robin Turner, Public Policy & Legal Director

 MCADSV is a statewide coalition of individuals and organizations working together to end domestic and sexual violence through advocacy, public education, public policy and program development.
 Our mission is to support and facilitate networking among our member organizations while advocating for social and systems change in Montana.

 One of those activities – public policy work – is an ongoing process that is most effective if we all work together.
 It involves educating, informing and working with decision-makers (at the local, state, and federal levels) so that the policies and programs they implement pay heed to the consequences, both negative and positive, that their decisions might have for victims of domestic and sexual violence and the services they can access.
 A large portion of the policy work that MCADSV undertakes can be divided into two areas: state level and federal level.

 The Legislature in Montana meets in regular session for 90 working days in every odd numbered year beginning in January.
 The Policy Staff will be present at the Capitol throughout the entire session to make sure that our Movement’s voice is heard during the law making process.
 Policy staff will also work together to produces an End of Session Final Legislative Report, a Voting Record for Legislators, and a breakdown of how each Legislator voted on MCADSV’s primary legislation.
 We hope that you find the information appealing, informative and useful.